meetshepherd/yjs-scalable-ws-backend/readme.md

 # About
-Example of horizontally scalable websocket backend for [y-js](https://github.com/yjs/yjs) to be used with [y-websocket](https://github.com/yjs/y-websocket) provider with persitence to postgresql using [knex](http://knexjs.org/).
+Example of horizontally scalable websocket backend for [y-js](https://github.com/yjs/yjs) to be used with [y-websocket](https://github.com/yjs/y-websocket) provider with persitence to firebase.

 # Usage
 1. `npm ci`
 2. `npm run build`
 3. `cp .env.example .env.local`
-4. Fill in `.env.local`
-5. `npm run tables` -> creates the tables for doc persistence in db
-5. `npm run dev` -> starts the websocket-server
+4. `npm run dev` -> starts the websocket-server
-6. On the client-side, initialize a yjs doc and use the y-websocket provider to connect to the websocket-server
+5. On the client-side, initialize a yjs doc and use the y-websocket provider to connect to the websocket-server

 # How it works
-This repo is a slightly reworked websocket server found in the y-websocket repo([link](https://github.com/yjs/y-websocket/blob/master/bin/server.js)).
+This repo is a slightly reworked websocket server found in the yjs-scalable-ws-backend repo([link](https://github.com/kapv89/yjs-scalable-ws-backend)) which is a slightly modified version of y-websocket repo([link](https://github.com/yjs/y-websocket/blob/master/bin/server.js)).

 The websocket-server that comes with y-websocket essentially maintains a copy of the y-js document(s) in memory and syncs it between different clients connected to the same doc.